Blue-rumped pitta

 The blue-rumped pitta (Hydrornis soror) is a species of bird in the family Pittidae.
 It is found in Cambodia, China, Laos, Thailand, and Vietnam.
-Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+Its natural habitats are subtropical or tropical seasonal forest and subtropical or tropical moist montane forest.

 Taxonomy

 The blue-rumped pitta was described by the English naturalist Robert George Wardlaw-Ramsay in 1881 from a specimen collected in Saigon, Cochinchina.
 He introduced the binomial name Pitta (Hydrornis) soror with Hydrornis as a subgenus.
 The specific epithet soror is Latin for "sister" (that is "closely related").